-The name, age as of April 5, 2002, principal occupation for the last five years, selected biographical information, and period of service as a director of the Company of each nominee are set forth below:
+The name, age as of April 4, 2003, principal occupation for the last five years, selected biographical information, and period of service as a director of the Company of each nominee are set forth below:

-Thomas P. Mac Mahon (55) has served as Chairman of the Board and a director since April 28, 1996.
-Prior to such date and since April 28, 1995, the date of the merger of Roche Biomedical Laboratories ("RBL") and the

-Company (the "Merger"), he served as the Vice Chairman and a director.
+Thomas P. Mac Mahon (56) has served as Chairman of the Board and a director since April 28, 1996.
+Prior to such date and since April 28, 1995, the date of the merger of Roche Biomedical Laboratories ("RBL") and the Company (the "Merger"), he served as the Vice Chairman and a director.
 Mr. Mac Mahon has been President and Chief Executive Officer and a member of the Executive and Management Committees of the Company since January 1997.
-Mr. Mac Mahon was Senior Vice President of Hoffmann-La Roche Inc. ("Hoffmann-La Roche") from 1993 to January 1997 and President of Roche Diagnostics Group and a director and member of the Executive Committee of Hoffmann-La Roche from 1988 to January 1997.
-Mr. Mac Mahon was also a director of HLR Holdings Inc. until December 1996.
-As Senior Vice President of Hoffmann-La Roche and President of Roche Diagnostics Group, Mr. Mac Mahon was responsible for the management of all United States operations of the diagnostic business of Hoffmann-La Roche.
-Mr. Mac Mahon is a director of Express Scripts, Inc. and was formerly a director of AutoCyte, Inc. (now known as TriPath Imaging, Inc.).
+Mr. Mac Mahon was Senior Vice President of Hoffmann-La Roche Inc. ("Hoffmann-La Roche") from 1993 to December 1996 and President of Roche Diagnostics Group and a director and member of the Executive Committee of Hoffmann-La Roche from 1988 to December 1996.
+Mr. Mac Mahon is a director and Audit Committee member of Express Scripts, Inc.

-Jean-Luc Belingard (53) has served as a director of the Company since the Merger, April 28, 1995.
-Mr. Belingard is Chief Executive Officer of Beaufour Ipsen SA, a diversified French health care holding company.
-Prior to this position, Mr. Belingard was Chief Executive Officer from 1999 to 2001 of bioMerieux-Pierre Fabre, a diversified French health care holding company, where his responsibilities included the management of the company's worldwide pharmaceutical, cosmetic and communication business.
-Prior to bioMerieux-Pierre Fabre, Mr. Belingard joined F. Hoffmann-La Roche Ltd, Basel, Switzerland, a subsidiary of Roche in 1982 where he held various positions, including Director General of the Diagnostics Division and was a member of the Executive Committee.
-Mr. Belingard is also a director of Applera Corporation, Norwalk, Connecticut, a director of ExonHit, a member of the Advisory Board of Chugai, Japan, and a Foreign Trade Advisor to the French Government.
+Jean-Luc Bélingard (54) has served as a director of the Company since the Merger, April 28, 1995.
+Mr. Bélingard is Chief Executive Officer of Beaufour Ipsen SA, a diversified French health care holding company.
+Prior to this position, Mr. Bélingard was Chief Executive Officer from 1999 to 2001 of bioMérieux-Pierre Fabre, a diversified French health care holding company, where his responsibilities included the management of the company's worldwide pharmaceutical and cosmetic business.
+Prior to bioMérieux-Pierre Fabre, Mr. Bélingard joined F. Hoffmann-La Roche Ltd, Basel, Switzerland, a subsidiary of Roche in 1982 where he held various positions, including Director General of the Diagnostics Division and was a member of the Executive Committee.
+Mr. Bélingard is also a director of Applera Corporation, Norwalk, Connecticut, a director and member of the Compensation Committee of ExonHit (France) and a director and member of the Compensation Committee of Nicox (France).

-Wendy E. Lane (50) has been a director of the Company since November 1996.
+Wendy E. Lane (51) has been a director of the Company since November 1996.
 Ms. Lane has been Chairman of Lane Holdings, Inc., an investment firm, since 1992.
 Prior to forming Lane Holdings, Inc., Ms. Lane was a Principal and Managing Director of Donaldson, Lufkin & Jenrette, an investment banking firm, serving in these and other positions from 1980 to 1992.
-Ms. Lane is also a director of Tyco International, Ltd.
+Ms. Lane was a director of Tyco International, Ltd. until early March 2003.

-Robert E. Mittelstaedt, Jr. (58) has been a director of the Company since November 1996.
+Robert E. Mittelstaedt, Jr. (59) has been a director of the Company since November 1996.
 Mr. Mittelstaedt is Vice Dean, Executive Education of The Wharton School of the University of Pennsylvania and director of the Aresty Institute of Executive Education.
 Mr. Mittelstaedt has served with The Wharton School since 1973, with the exception of the period from 1985 to 1989 when he founded, served as President and Chief Executive Officer, and sold Intellego, Inc., a company engaged in practice management, systems development, and service bureau billing operations in the medical industry.
-Mr. Mittelstaedt also serves as a director of Innovative Solutions & Support, Inc. and HIP Foundation, Inc. and was formerly a director of A.G.
+Mr. Mittelstaedt also serves as a director and member of the Compensation Committee of Innovative Solutions & Support, Inc. and a director of HIP Foundation, Inc. Mr. Mittelstaedt was formerly a director of A.G.
 Simpson Automotive, Inc.